 Be sure to have an adult with you at the time of removal.
 Make plans to have a parent or responsible adult stay with you for the rest of the day, following wisdom tooth removal.

 If your surgery requires stitches, these are usually the type that dissolve in 3 to 5 days and do not require removal.
 You may also notice a sensation of your gums feeling swollen and pulling away from your teeth.
 This is all part of the normal recovery, and will subside in several days.

 Once the local anesthesia wears off, you may require prescription pain medication.
-Dr. Hauser and his surgical staff will go over all instructions regarding the pain medication after your surgery.
+Dr. Schwartz and his surgical staff will go over all instructions regarding the pain medication after your surgery.
 We have also provided our post-operative instructions here on our website under “surgical instructions”, if you would like to familiarize yourself with them before your surgery date.
 The local anesthesia may last until the following day, and should not be confused with an injury to your nerve.
 We recommend starting your post-operative diet with clear liquids such as jello and broths, gradually increasing in substance as your body permits.

 If you are given antibiotics and you take birth control pills, please be aware that the birth control pills might become ineffective and take appropriate precautions.

 What Does Wisdom Tooth Removal Cost And Is It Covered By Insurance?